note that the information presented here specifically concerns vintage 78rpm and

 out their closets.
 And even if you find a buyer, you will likely find that the effort to

 list, pack and ship them is more trouble than they are worth.
 You might also try

 to find a local antique dealer or flea market that would give you a few dollars.

-If you have the time, try running a classified ad in your local paper.
+If you have the time, try offering them on Craigslist.
 But

 don’t expect to get more than 10 to 50 cents per record.
 (Less if you have